angristan/docker-riot/README.md

 ## Credits

-This image is based on [silvio/matrix-riot-docker](https://github.com/silvio/matrix-riot-docker.)
+This image is based on [silvio/matrix-riot-docker](https://github.com/silvio/matrix-riot-docker).

 I made mine because it wasn't updated regularly and I made quite a lot of changes to the repo so that it meet my standards.
-It's also **much** simpler.
+It's also **much** simpler, and less than half the size.